jimfilippou/jimfilippou/README.md

 I'm Dimitrios, a Software/DevOps Engineer based in Greece, currently working at [Asian Logic](https://asianlogic.com/).

-I am passionate about distributed systems, cloud automation pipelines & containerised workflows.
-I also like web APIs, software architecture and UI-UX.
+I am interested in distributed systems, cloud automation & containerised workflows.
+Sometimes I also do web APIs, software architecture and UI-UX.

-Always interested in learning new technologies
+Always interested in learning new stuff.